-I’m blown away and worn out every time I watch this 145-minute docu from the director of Hoop Dreams (1994) and The Interrupters (2011).
-Back in the early 1980s, James served as an “Advocate Big Brother” to Stevie, a disadvantaged boy from rural Pomona in southernmost Illinois—near my hometown.
+I’m blown away and worn out every time I watch this 145-minute documentary from the director of Hoop Dreams (1994) and The Interrupters (2011).
+Back in the early 1980s, James served as an “Advocate Big Brother” to Stevie, a disadvantaged boy from rural Pomona in southernmost Illinois—near my hometown, actually.
 James returns to Pomona with a camera to find ever-shirtless Stevie still living with his grandmother and filled with rage about a childhood filled with abuse.
-Right away there’s a tension between the Jameses, a college-educated, middle-class couple, and Stevie’s ‘white trash’ family.
+Right away there’s a tension between the Jameses, a college-educated, middle-class couple, and Stevie’s “white trash” family.
 The tension doubles when, at 25-years-old, Stevie is charged with sexually molesting his 8-year-old cousin.
 Some difficult scenes follow about which I feel conflicted.
 On one hand James’s presence in the documentary seems condescending, just as his use of close-ups feels exploitative.
 On the other hand he’s gained access to a story with an undertow worthy of Faulkner, McCullers, or O’Connor.
 A story about what can become of abused lower-class boys subjected to the foster care system—invisible boys.
 According to a Sexual Offender Registry in 2011, Stevie was last reported homeless.

 Strange Harvest aka From Beyond: Strange Harvest (1980/1983)